Essanay Studios: Final years

+The Chicago studio continued to produce films until 1918, reaching a total of well over 1,400 Essanay titles during its ten-year history.
+In a last-ditch attempt to cash in on Charlie Chaplin's popularity, Essanay cobbled together Triple Trouble, taking material from an unfinished Chaplin project called Life and having actor Leo White film new scenes in Chicago to connect the older Chaplin scenes.
+Exhibitors were suspicious of the film's authenticity, so Spoor went public.
+"I wish to state that the film is new in its entirety, just as advertised, and is not a rehash, nor a reissue under a new title," Spoor explained.
+"The facts are that at the time of making the picture it went under the working title of Life.
+[Essanay] has reissued Chaplin pictures, and has always stated that they were reissues.
+In Triple Trouble, however, Essanay is presenting an entirely new film as stated."
+The finished film found an audience, since new Chaplin comedies were then hard to come by, but the revenue wasn't enough to save the company.

 George K. Spoor continued to work in the motion picture industry, introducing an unsuccessful 3-D system in 1923, and Spoor-Berggren Natural Vision, a 65 mm widescreen format, in 1930.
 He died in Chicago in 1953.
 G. M. Anderson became an independent producer, sponsoring Stan Laurel in a series of silent comedies.
 Anderson died in Los Angeles in 1971.

-The Essanay building in Chicago was later taken over by independent producer Norman Wilding, who made industrial films.
-Wilding's tenancy was much longer than Essanay's.
-In the early 1970s, a portion of the studio was offered to Columbia College (Chicago) for a dollar but the offer lapsed without action.
+The Essanay building in Chicago was later taken over by independent producer Norman Wilding, who made industrial films and television commercials.
+Wilding's tenancy was much longer than Essanay's; he maintained the physical plant until at least 1967, when trade magazines stopped mentioning "Wilding, Inc." In the early 1970s, a portion of the studio was offered to Columbia College (Chicago) for one dollar, but the offer lapsed without action.
 Then it was given to a non-profit television corporation which sold it.
 One tenant was the midwest office of Technicolor.
 Today the Essanay lot is the home of St. Augustine's College, and its main meeting hall has been named the Charlie Chaplin Auditorium.
+The facility was named a Chicago Landmark in 1996.